fernando-yaeda/ello-api/README.md

 ## Running application locally or inside docker

 `.env.development` and `.env.test` must be changed if you want to run the application locally or inside docker.
-You can populate the .env files bassed on `.env.example`, but you need to consider the following:
+You can populate the .env files based on `.env.example`, but you need to consider the following:
 - running application locally (postgres and node):
 Add your postgres credentials and make sure to create given database before running the application
 - running application inside docker: